dcastil/tailwind-merge/README.md

 const tailwindMergeConfig = {
     // ↓ Set how many values should be stored in cache.
     cacheSize: 500,
+    // ↓ Optional prefix from TaiLwind config
+    prefix: 'tw-',
     theme: {
         // Theme scales are defined here
-    },
+        // This is not the theme object from your Tailwind config },
     classGroups: {
         // Class groups are defined here